 Talking With Other Driver’s Insurance Company

-Do not have a discussion with the other driver’s attorney or insurance company.
-Odds are that the other drivers will have their attorneys or insurance companies contact you to gather information from you about the accident.
+Do not discuss with the other driver’s attorney or insurance company.
+The odds are that the other drivers will have their attorneys or insurance companies contact you to gather information from you about the accident.
 It is not a good idea to speak with them.
 Calm down and tell them to call your attorney or insurance company.

 For information on serving legal papers, contact Professional Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.